 When we see your child’s smile early, we can make sure everything is developing as it should.
-A visit with your dentist will also help to prevent what we call baby bottle tooth decay, a harmful condition that can occur without you even realizing it.
+A visit with your children's dentist will also help to prevent what we call baby bottle tooth decay, a harmful condition that can occur without you even realizing it.
 Keep reading to find out more about how we’re putting children on the path to a lifetime of good oral health!

 When you bring your little one in for a visit at D’Andrea and Pantera, we’ll welcome you both with a warm, friendly greeting.
 We want to make sure children take away only positive memories from the dentist’s office, so we always take our time and make sure they’re completely comfortable before getting them to open wide.